HEPTHools/Adinkra/README.md

 The tutorial [AdinkraTutorial.nb](https://raw.githubusercontent.com/kstiffle/hello-world/master/AdinkraTutorial.nb) shows in depth how to use many of the tools of the Adinkra.m package listed below on this page.

-**Intallation:** after downloading [Adinkra.m](https://raw.githubusercontent.com/kstiffle/hello-world/master/Adinkra.m), install it via the File->Install menu in Mathematica
+**Intallation:** after downloading [Adinkra.m](https://raw.githubusercontent.com/kstiffle/hello-world/master/Adinkra.m), install it via the File->Install menu in Mathematica.

 ![FileInstall.jpg](https://github.com/HEPTHools/Adinkra/blob/master/Images/FileInstall.jpg)